Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 Line plots of fitting times for each simulation setting are displayed in Figure~\ref{fig:5}.
-Median fitting time decreases from around $116$ seconds to around $96$ seconds as $R$ increases from $1$ to $5$, then increases to around $165$ seconds as $R$ increases from $5$ to $25$.
-For fixed $R$, median fitting time tends to decrease slightly as $N$ increases.
+Median fitting time decreases from around three minutes to around two minutes as $R$ increases from $1$ to $10$, then increases to around $13$ minutes as $R$ increases from $10$ to $100$.
+For fixed $R$, median fitting time remains close to constant as $N$ increases.
 These results demonstrate that I-WAVE is computationally efficient even when the sample size is very large.